Bidirectional yet asymmetric causality between urban systems and traffic dynamics in 30 cities worldwide

 Cities function as complex systems where human mobility and the built environment continuously interact \citep{xu2021emergence, pappalardo2023future, cao2024untangling, dong2024defining}.
 These interactions manifest in diverse ways within urban traffic systems.
 For example, transit-integrated urban design in Singapore facilitates individual movement through extensive public transport networks, whereas London's historic and fragmented road layout amplifies congestion-prone traffic patterns.
 Accordingly, traffic dynamics serve as a tangible indicator of these interactions, reflecting not only how urban systems shape movement patterns but also how human mobility reciprocally influences the built environment \citep{zhang2022street, xu2023urban, liu2024exploring}.
 Understanding these bidirectional influences is crucial for designing adaptive transportation policies and promoting sustainable urban development.

 Given the complexity and multifaceted nature of cities, comprehensively characterizing urban systems is an important prerequisite for investigating these bidirectional influences \citep{batty2012building, dong2024defining}.
 Here, we characterize cities through three interconnected components: urban structure, form, and function, collectively forming the ``triple helix'' of urban systems.
 Urban structure establishes the physical backbone of a city, primarily through its road networks \citep{lammer2006scaling, xie2007measuring}.
 Building on this structural foundation, urban form determines the spatial layout and configuration of the city, while urban function embeds the distribution of land uses and socioeconomic activities across these spatial arrangements \citep{crooks2015crowdsourcing, boeing2021spatial, arribas2022spatial}.
 Although closely related, they capture different facets of urban systems that influence traffic dynamics through distinct mechanisms \citep{cao2024untangling, miotti2023impact, wang2021urban}.
 For example, road network topology constrains route choice, whereas district form and function drive the demand for travel orientations and destinations.
 Together, these three components govern how urban systems interact with human mobility, shaping the spatial and temporal patterns of traffic dynamics.
-Existing studies have primarily examined associations among these components, applying such insights to develop analytical models for urban dynamics, traffic forecasting, and public transit systems \citep{xu2023urban, xu2021emergence, zhang2023incorporating, gan2020examining}.
-However, the bidirectional feedbacks that govern these interactions and the potential asymmetries in their strength remain underexplored, despite being central to their dynamic and reciprocal nature.
-For example, while efficient road planning can mitigate traffic congestion, persistent congestion can also reshape urban systems, as seen in cities that expand metro networks in response to traffic pressure \citep{yu2023urban}.
-Without accounting for this feedback, developed models may lead to an underestimation of long-term shifts in mobility and infrastructure demands.